What Is Content Strategy? + How to Create Yours

 What’s their preferred method of communication?

-Use SEO tools like SEMRush or Google Keyword Planner to gather keyword and related data.

-Discover and analyse high-volume keywords your target audience would use to find products like yours that you’ll build content around.
-For example, if you have an online maths tutoring business, relevant keywords might include "online maths tutors" or "online maths tutoring."
-If you sell graphic t-shirts, relevant keywords might be "graphic t-shirts" or "women's graphic t-shirts."

 Discover searchers’ intent for each keyword.
-Are they searching for information in general information to learn more about a brand, find a specific website, or make a purchase?
-When you know searcher intent, you can design content to satisfy that intent and establish your content and brand as authoritative, trustworthy, and relevant.
+Are they searching for general information to learn more about a brand, find a specific website, or make a purchase?
+When you know searcher intent, you can design content to satisfy that intent and thus establish your content (and brand) as authoritative, trustworthy, and relevant.

-Review search engine result page details.
-What kinds of content do top-ranking articles produce?
-What do these content creators do well?
-What opportunities exist to create better content?

 Evaluating competitors’ content can help reveal industry standards and opportunities to create fresh content that fills gaps and serves customers.